-Restoration Accomplishments (FY 2021-2022)
+Restoration Accomplishments (FY 2022-2023)

 - The District completed hand planting of 1,799.50 acres of longleaf and slash pine reforestation.
 These restoration activities improve upland habitat and serve important water resource functions by enhancing water recharge and providing water quality benefits.
-This work included site preparation and planting of 1,282,842 longleaf and slash pine tubelings within the Choctawhatchee River, Econfina Creek and Chipola River WMA's. - The District initiated shoreline habitat and salt marsh restoration at Live Oak Point in Walton County.
-When complete, the project will include establishment of breakwaters and salt marsh vegetation on over 4,600 feet of shoreline on the south shore of Choctawhatchee Bay.
+This work included site preparation and planting of 1,282,842 longleaf and slash pine tubelings within the Choctawhatchee River, Econfina Creek and Chipola River WMA's. - The District partially completed shoreline habitat and salt marsh restoration at Live Oak Point in Walton County.
+The project includes establishment of breakwaters and salt marsh vegetation on over 4,600 feet of shoreline on the south shore of Choctawhatchee Bay.
 Live Oak Point contains the largest salt marsh system (approximately 1,000 acres) in Choctawhatchee Bay.
-The marsh has been subject to rapid erosion, with recent shoreline retreat averaging 3-4 feet per year. - The District initiated stabilization and restoration of approximately 550 linear feet of spring bank at Cypress Spring using planted turf mats as needed.
-To prevent further degradation of the shoreline from recreational use, boardwalks and steps at entrance and exit points will be constructed.
-The project will improve water quality, restore the historical shoreline that has been impacted by erosion and prevent destruction of habitat resulting from erosion and recreational use on the spring run and Holmes Creek.
+The marsh has been subject to rapid erosion, with recent shoreline retreat averaging 3-4 feet per year. - The District continued a stabilization and restoration project at Cypress Spring.
+Improvements include shoreline stabilization and enhancement, boardwalks and steps at entrance and exit points, and recreation amenities to prevent further degradation of the shoreline from recreational use.
+The project will improve water quality, restore the historical shoreline that has been impacted by erosion, and prevent destruction of habitat resulting from erosion and recreational use on the spring run and Holmes Creek.